apache/mynewt-site/docs/newt/install/newt_windows.md

 ## Installing Newt on Windows

 You can develop and build Mynewt OS applications for your target boards on the Windows platform.
-This page shows you how to build the newt tool from the lastest source on the master branch of the [Mynewt newt git repository](https://github.com/apache/mynewt-newt).
+This guide shows you how to install the latest release version of newt from binary or from source.
 The tool is written in Go (golang).

 In Windows, we use MinGW as the development environment to build and run Mynewt OS applications for target boards.
 MinGW runs the bash shell and provides a Unix-like environment.
 This provides a uniform way to build Mynewt OS applications.
 The Mynewt documentation and tutorials use Unix commands and you can use the same Unix commands on MinGW to follow the tutorials.
 The documentation will note any commands or behaviors that are specific to Windows.